Lancaster, California: Special events

-Other Cultural Assets
+Other cultural assets

 Today, the city has over 600 acre of developed or planned parkland, including playground and picnic areas as well as tournament-level sports facilities at Big 8 Softball Complex and the Lancaster National Soccer Center.
 The Prime Desert Woodland Preserve, located in West Lancaster, is a facility dedicated to preserving the pristine beauty of the High Desert and educating residents about their environment through nature walks and educational programs at its unique Interpretive Center.
 Forrest Hull Park, located near the southern border of the city on its west side and across the street from Paraclete High School, is a popular dog park where local residents frequently gather to allow their dogs to play and exercise together.

 In 1996, the city built Lancaster Municipal Stadium (now The Hangar).
 It was home to the Lancaster JetHawks, a California League High-A minor league baseball team, from 1996 to 2020.
 As of 2023 it is home to the Lancaster Sound Breakers, a professional baseball team in the Pecos League.